Part of a series on Nintendo. [View Related Entries]

 Many accused the game of being short and easy while others enjoyed the varied level design and colorful graphics.
 The game sold 1.07 million copies in Japan and 541,600 copies in the United States.
 Gamespot gave the game 69% saying "While some might be initially put off by the youthful nature of Kirby 64, the depth of the power combo system really brings a lot to what would otherwise be an average platform game."

-The subsequent Kirby releases in 2D and 3D platforms, such as Kirby and the Amazing Mirror, Kirby:Canvas Curse, Kirby Squeak Squad, Kirby’s Epic Yarn, Kirby Mass Attack and Kirby: Return To Dreamland have been met with positive receptions.
+The subsequent Kirby releases in 2D and 3D platforms, such as Kirby and the Amazing Mirror, Kirby:Canvas Curse, Kirby Squeak Squad, Kirby's Epic Yarn, Kirby Mass Attack, Kirby: Return To Dreamland, and Kirby Star Allies have been met with positive receptions.

 Nintendo maintains two official websites for its Kirby franchise for the English-speaking and Japanese-speaking fans, as well as a semi-official Facebook community page dedicate to the franchise, which has garnered more than 300,000 likes as of August 2014.